-Net returns are calculated gross of all income, net of fees and expenses, assume reinvestment of distributions and before any buy/sell spread on applications/redemptions.
+Gross returns for are calculated gross of all income, net of all operating expenses, assume reinvestment of distributions and before any buy/sell spread on applications/redemptions.
+Gross returns are calculated before the deduction of all management and performance fees.